 FAQs & Expert Tips

-This soup will keep in the refrigerator for up to 5 days, covered.
-Reheat on the stovetop and add a little water or vegetable stock if necessary to thin it out.
+Pea and Mint will keep in the refrigerator for up to 5 days, covered.
+Reheat on the stovetop and add a little water or vegetable stock, if necessary, to thin it out.

-Yes, the Pea & Mint Soup will last in the freezer for up to 3 months.
+Yes, Pea and Mint Soup will last in the freezer for up to 3 months.